juanschroeder/kas-cvwsoc/README.md

 - 'cvwsoc-nexysa7-doom':          Image for Nexys A7 that includes stuff for running FB Doom and other extra stuff.
 - 'cvwsoc-nexysa7rv32-doom'
 - 'cvwsoc-virt-tiny':             Image/binaries for sim/verilator/Makefile.cvwsoc targets for verilation in [1].
 Fastest/minimal boot.
-- 'cvwsoc-virt-full':             Idem, but with more stuff.
+- 'cvwsoc-virt-full':             Idem, but with more stuff (to test longer boot sequence)
 - 'cvwsoc-renode-u540':           Renode binaries for FU540 co-simulation
 - 'cva6soc-genesys2-doom.yml':    CVA6 (also CVA6S+) FB doom image
 - 'cva6soc-virt-tiny.yml':        CVA6 simulation image